foilxyz/sapience-helpers/README.md

 **This is a vibecoded prototype, proof-of-concept, work-in-progress**

-A Typescript Library with useful functions for interacting with [Sapience](https://www.sapience.xyz) markets.
+A Typescript library with useful functions for interacting with [Sapience](https://www.sapience.xyz) markets.

 * **Market Observer** - Listen to a market's Uniswap pool via websockets and stream the latest price and orderbook data.
 * **New Market Alerts** - *Coming soon.* Poll the Sapience API's GraphQL endpoint for new market groups and markets.